boomfish/aws-baseline/stack-sets/README.md

 * `06-auditing-configuration`: CloudTrail and Config configuration including writing to S3 Bucket in main accont
 * `07-config-rules`: Default Config Rules and Rule to find Resources in unused regions
 * `08-vpc`: Flexible VPC configuration
+* `09-cloudcraft`: Cloudcraft role to visualize your live AWS resources

 ## Individual Updates